 A Letter to the Members August 2020

-Due to COVID- are holding a virtual annual meeting September 3.
+Due to COVID-19 virus, we are holding a virtual annual meeting September 3.
 We will have presentations online via YouTube Live.
 You can also search Plumas-Sierra Rural Electric Cooperative on YouTube to find our channel.
 We will provide updates, announce election results, and have a robust question-and-answer session.

 We encourage people to send questions in advance via email or via the form included in your voting packet.
 We will also take questions on the chat option during the YouTube broadcast.

 2019 was a productive, exciting year for Plumas-Sierra Rural Electric Cooperative and Plumas-Sierra Telecommunications.
 The biggest news was PST’s award of five California Advanced Services Fund grants to expand broadband services in and around our service territory, which is discussed in the PST Manager’s and President’s Report.
 The location of the grants allowed us to extend fiber through areas that were desperate for service, including Plumas-Eureka Estates.

 Even without grants, we continue to increase internet service access in the region.

 The electric utility industry is still very strongly focused on fire prevention.
 PSREC continued its increased vegetation management and removal of hazard trees on the system to improve reliability and fire safety.
 We appreciate the increased cooperation from members on this key reliability and safety issue.

 PSREC also continued to improve system reliability and response times through our supervisory control and data acquisition system.

 A major milestone was completion of the Milford Substation rebuild.
 The Milford-based electric staff and crew did great work getting this built and ready.